Skip to content

 Several non-profit organizations are dedicated to helping people access wigs during cancer treatment.
 Their entire mission is to provide support, and that often includes financial aid or providing free wigs directly.
 Groups like the National Breast Cancer Foundation offer resources and guidance on where to find assistance.
 Many smaller, local charities also have programs available.
 We recommend talking with the social worker or patient navigator at your treatment center, as they are often connected to these local resources and can point you in the right direction for grants or other support in your community.

-Resources from the American Cancer Society
+American Cancer Society Wig Resources

 The American Cancer Society (ACS) is a fantastic resource for patients across the country.
 Through its wig bank program, the ACS provides free, new wigs to people undergoing cancer treatment.
 This is a wonderful option that has helped countless individuals find a wig they love without the financial stress.
 To find a wig bank near you, you can call the ACS national hotline at 1-800-227-2345 or visit their website to search for local programs and resources.
 Their team can connect you with services in your area and answer any questions you might have about getting a wig.

-Exploring Payment Plans and Other Options
+What About Payment Plans and Other Options?

 Don’t hesitate to ask about payment options wherever you shop for your wig.
 Many specialty wig boutiques understand the financial aspect of this purchase and may offer flexible payment plans to help you manage the cost.
 When you come in for a consultation, we can discuss all the financial avenues available to you.
 Also, remember to ask your doctor for a prescription for a "cranial prosthesis."
 This is not only essential for your insurance claim but can also be required for some financial assistance programs.
 Your cancer care team is another great source of information and can often connect you with organizations that provide support.